 Rogers and Bell are at it.
 Home Internet prices are set to increase, yes, again.
-According to sources at Rogers and Bell, the price increase is due to investments on their respective networks.
+According to sources at Rogers and Bell, the price increase is due to investments in their respective networks.
 Though possible seems odd price hike is almost in unison.
-Rogers price hike is effective March 12th and Bell’s will be in April.
+Rogers’s price hike is effective March 12th and Bell’s will be in April.
 These always seem to fall around the same time for the past few years.

 To put perspective the impact of price increases is very well documented.
 Already back in 1912, yes you read that right more than a century ago, it was well known that price increases were driven either by:

 - a change in the supply and demand,

 - development or creation of new products or pushed

 - by outside influential factors that impact the good to be sold.